-The lumbar disc is composed of two principal parts: the inner jelly (nucleus pulposis) and the outer side wall(annulus).
-The annulus provides support similar to that of the side wall of your tire.
-If the side wall (annulus) becomes weakened, it can bow out.
+The lumbar disc is composed of two principal parts: the inner jelly (nucleus pulposis) and the outer sidewall (annulus).
+The annulus provides support similar to that of the sidewall of your tire.
+If the sidewall (annulus) becomes weakened, it can bow out.
 When this occurs it is referred to as a disc protrusion, herniation or extrusion depending upon how far it protrudes outwardly.
 The protruding disc can be painful itself or it can press upon a nerve root causing leg pain.

-PRP injections are rich in platelet derived growth factors which have the potential of increasing blood flow and therefore healing of the disc.
+PRP injections are rich in platelet-derived growth factors which have the potential of increasing blood flow and therefore healing of the disc.

 The Centeno-Schultz utilizes various types of PRP to treat lumbar disc disease.
-Examples include platelet poor plasma, plasma lysate and activated PRP.
-Patient specific platelet rich plasma injections created in a state of the art lab as opposed to those created by portable centrifuge units are just another example of how the Centeno-Schultz Clinic distinguishes itself.
+Examples include platelet-poor plasma, plasma lysate, and activated PRP.
+Patient-specific platelet-rich plasma injections created in a state-of-the-art lab as opposed to those created by portable centrifuge units are just another example of how the Centeno-Schultz Clinic distinguishes itself.